Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

             - SKU: Basic - select other options based on the cost
             - Virtual network: Select the Azure Company network - Note that if the gateway subnet is not created in the network, Azure would not allow you to select the network
             - Public Ip address: Create new, assign a name and leave rest of the settings as is
+        - The process takes about 30-45 min as creating the Virtual Network Gateway includes launching VMs for routing in the gateway subnet of the Azure Company Network